ismail-seleit/docling-ui/README.md

 1. Clone this repository.
 2. Run `npm install` in the root directory.
 3. Run `npm install` in the `backend` directory.

+### Windows

-4. Double-click on the `run.bat` file to start the application.
+Double-click on the `run.bat` file to start the application.
 This will open two terminal windows for the backend and frontend.

+### macOS

+1. Open your terminal and navigate to the project's root directory.
+2. Make the `run.sh` script executable by running the following command:
+    ```
+    chmod +x run.sh
+    ```
+3. Run the script:
+    ```
+    ./run.sh
+    ```
+    This will open two new terminal windows for the backend and frontend.